kimjust6/BattleNet-API-Test/README.md

 # BattleNet-API-Test
-Text program that can interact with the Blizzard API
+# This is a python script that can interact with the Blizzard API